Tortricinae

 (NCBI-index: 1.101037)

-The Yellow-spot Twist (Pseudargyrotoza conwagana) is a small yellow-brown leafroller with a striking light yellow spot that is visible when resting.
-Furthermore, the small silver-grey small spots that form the transverse lines stand out.
-The flight time is from May to July and can mainly be admired during the day.
-The wingspan is 11-15mm.
+The Yellow-spot Twist (Pseudargyrotoza conwagana) is a small yellow-brown leafroller with a striking light yellow spot visible when resting.
+Furthermore, the small silver-grey spots that form the transverse lines stand out.
+The flight time is from May to July and can be admired during the day.
+The wingspan is 11-15 mm.
 Larvae feed on seeds or berries.
-Host plant: Privet and Ash.
+Host plant: Privet, Ash.
 Dutch name: Zilvervlekbladroller.
 Frisian name:

 Flying period: